Small Towns Fear They Are Unprepared For Future Climate-Driven Flooding

 But even in places lauded for their relatively strong flood-control policies, local leaders are worried that they are still under-equipped to handle the kinds of prolonged, record-breaking floods that battered them this year and are more likely in the future.

-"Since 1993, we've moved residents out of the floodplain and other repetitive-loss areas," Rick Eberlin, the mayor of Grafton, Ill., said during a call with reporters this week.
+"Since 1993, we've moved residents out of the flood plain and other repetitive-loss areas," Rick Eberlin, the mayor of Grafton, Ill., said during a call with reporters this week.
 But his riverfront town north of St. Louis is still susceptible to damaging floods.
 Roads were underwater this spring when the Mississippi rose to its second-highest crest ever.

 Eberlin is among the local leaders calling on the federal government to make more money available for smaller towns like his to pursue flood mitigation projects, specifically the types of infrastructure upgrades that make room for the river and further disincentivize development in the most flood-prone areas.
 That includes restoring wetlands and moving levees back from the river's edge.